Experience Styles from Mozart to Mambo at the MIM

 At the MIM, guests are encouraged to immerse themselves in a sound-and-sight experience using state-of-the-art audio and video equipment.
 Pay for your ticket and slip on the wireless GuidePort headphones you receive.
 These are integral to the fascinating museum experience as they activate and connect to video content as you approach various exhibits.
 This unique system allows each person to watch and listen as the instruments are being created, played in a variety of settings, or used in their cultural context.

-Begin your tour on the first floor, perhaps with the Experience Gallery for a hands-on education, the Conservation Lab where instruments are restored, or the Target Gallery which hosts traveling engagements such as the recent “Stradivarius: Origins and Legacy of the Greatest Violin Maker” exhibit.
+Begin your tour on the first floor, perhaps with the Experience Gallery for a hands-on education, the Conservation Lab where instruments are restored, or the Target Gallery which hosts traveling engagements such as the recent “Dragons and Vines: Inlaid Guitar Masterpieces” exhibit.
 Make sure to leave plenty of time for one of my favorites - the Artist Gallery.
 Here, you’ll find entertaining displays and concert performance clips from Maroon 5 to Elvis Presley, and musical treasures such as Johnny Cash’s favorite concert guitar or the Steinway piano on which John Lennon composed Imagine.

 Refreshed and rested, head to the second floor where you’ll roam the Geographic Galleries divided into Africa and Middle East, Asia and Oceania, Europe, Latin America, and the United States and Canada.
 Here you’ll embark on a musical trip around the world, learning about Appalachian dulcimers, bamboo instruments of Vietnam, the violin makers of Cremona, Italy, how a grand piano is built and much more!

 The MIM also offers a range of activities for all ages.
-Children are welcomed into the joy of music with workshops, such as MIMkids Mini Music Makers for children 5 and under, or MIMkids Musical Adventures for ages 6 through 10.
-Monthly “Experience” weekends transport guests on a global journey of music, crafts, culture, and food with accompanying themed menus served in the café.
-You can “Experience Polynesia” via the ukelele and Tahitian dance, or “Experience Scandinavia” with a celebration of Norway, Sweden, Denmark and Finland.
+Children are welcomed into the joy of music with MIMkids workshops, such as Mini Music Makers for children 5 and under, MIMkids Musical Adventures for ages 6 through 10, or Junior Museum Guides for grades 6 through 12.
+Special “Experience” weekends transport guests on a global journey of music, crafts, culture, and food with accompanying themed menus served in the café.
+You can “Experience Polynesia” via the ukulele and Tahitian dance, or “Experience Scandinavia” with a celebration of Norway, Sweden, Denmark and Finland.

 The Musical Instrument Museum is also the perfect venue to enjoy concerts and shows.
 An acoustic marvel, the MIM Music Theater, invites more than 150 artists a year and a boasts a past roster including Lyle Lovett, Jordin Sparks, and George Benson.